Kharma C Foucher

 UIC Center for Clinical and Translational Sciences, Impact of obesity, fatigue, and strength on physical activity in people with knee OA, Principal Investigator

 NIH, Regular Member Musculoskeletal Rehabilitation Sciences (MRS) Study Section

 Orthopaedic Research Society, Member, Awards and Recognition Committee

-2016 - Excellence in Basic, Clinical, and Translational Science, Journal of Orthopaedic Research
+2016 - Excellence in Clinical Science Award, Journal of Orthopaedic Research

 2014 - Best in Class Poster Award, Association of American Medical Colleges, Group on Faculty Affairs